-Coming up with consequences for kids is not always easy, especially when you’re in the heat of the moment and you just need your kids to do what you ask!
-You need to find something that works and stick to it… if you want a behavior to change.
+Coming up with consequences for kids that work is not always easy, especially when you’re in the heat of the moment and you just need your kids to do what you ask (preferably without yelling)!

 How many times do we (myself included!) make up crazy consequences on the spot… “If you do that again, we are not going to the beach!”
 Or “If I hear that again, no TV for a week!”

 If you ask them to do something (clean up their room) and they ignore you, you have three options:

-1- Get upset (I’ve been there)
+1- Get upset & lose your temper (I’ve been there)

 3- OR… the simple tip that I want to tell you today. (read below)

 Our first discussion was about what employers could do to get their staff to abide by certain rules at work.
-We brainstormed the traditional ways:

-- Telling them what to do
+- Telling them what to do.

 - Sharing what other businesses do, etc.

 - Talking about the consequence given by their boss/employer.

-Afterwards, my professor offered one other solution: what if THEY came up with the consequences?
+Afterward, my professor offered one other solution: what if THEY came up with the consequences?
 Their own consequence?

 We all looked a little dumbfounded.
 Wait, what?

-Creating their own Consequences that WORK!
+Creating their own Consequences that actually WORK!

-No, really, he went on to explain, let me give you an example…
+“No, really,” he went on to explain, “Let me give you an example…”

 A classroom full of college students (us), with a professor ready to teach (him) … and our cell phones start ringing.
 They were constantly ringing during class.

 We all laughed and looked around, still a bit confused.

-I remember thinking, did he just ask us what WE think we should do if someone’s cell phone goes off?
+I remember thinking, ‘Did he just ask us what WE think we should do if someone’s cell phone goes off?’

 Being college kids, we went for something funny… we would have to stand up on a desk and sing “I’m a Little Tea Pot” if our cell phones rang during class (I’m not kidding…this really happened).

 Only ONE person had their cell phone go off that semester.
 It worked.
 We created the consequence and we knew exactly what would happen if we broke the rules of the classroom.

-So, why does it work?
+Why does it work?

 We created the consequence, so we remembered it.
 You know the saying about how we can kind of understand things by hearing it, but when we are hands-on creating it ourselves, we remember it more?
 That is the case here.